Spending 3 days in Madrid, Spain brings to mind all sorts of adjectives, but for us, one always comes to mind above all else: livable.

 Check out Plaza España.

-After leaving the area surrounding the palace, stroll to the lovely and peaceful Plaza España for the lovely city views and the chance to rest your feet for a moment if you like.
+After leaving the area surrounding the palace, stroll to the lovely and peaceful Plaza España for the great city views and the chance to rest your feet for a moment if you like.

 Visit the Templo de Debod.